mblackonline/drupal_radicale_dev/README.md

 - PostgreSQL database pre-configured for Drupal
 - Public event submission form: Anyone can submit calendar events for review
 - User registration and login: Custom user management with simplified forms
-- Content moderation workflow: Events go through approval process before publication
+- Moderation queue workflow: Events sit in moderation queue until approved or rejected
-- Queue-based publishing: Approved events are automatically published to Radicale via background processing
+- Immediate publishing: Approved events appear instantly on the calendar
 - User dashboard: Users can track their submitted events and their status
 - Administrative interface: Moderators can review, approve, or reject submissions
 - Role-based permissions: Granular access control for different user types